 And of course I am a woman, so I know what it’s like to be functioning as a woman even if I don’t know what it is like to be YOU.
 I know that we are constantly invited, cajoled and even threatened into positions that influence how we feel about ourselves and decide all the ‘shoulds’ that invade our lives.
 I also know it’s a challenge to spend time reflecting on my own behaviour: parts that I genuinely would like to change, and parts where I am made to feel bad about who I am because of social norms around how women (and men) should behave.

 Finding ways to love myself is an ongoing project.
-Finding ways to help you love yourself (even if now that feels a stretch) is my mission.
+Finding ways to help you love yourself (even if right now that feels a stretch) is my mission.

 “Do I have a sign on my head?” many women have said to me, pondering what they are seeing or have been told is ‘their relationship pattern’.
 I fundamentally do not believe you have a sign on your head.
 I do believe there are much greater issues at play than who ‘you’ are and that also influence what you do and why you do it.
 I have the experience and academic research to back up these claims and gently fold them into a warm and empowering therapeutic relationship.